A super easy recipe for homemade Sweet Potato Dog Chews.

 Truly, it’s just a matter of slicing your sweet potatoes and drying/dehydrating them in either your dehydrator or your oven.
 That being said, the thickness that you slice them is important.
 Too thin, you end up with sweet potato chips and too thick, and you have sweet potato leather/rubber.

-Well, it can take a while!
+Well, it can take a while, your dog will let you know these homemade sweet potato dog treats are well worth the wait!
 Low and slow is best.
 If you don’t have a dehydrator, that means you will tie up your oven for the better part of a day.
 The chart in the recipe gives 3 different temp settings to use as a reference, you’ll need to just check from time to time.

 So, what’s the Goldilock’s thickness for these Chews?
-My Trial and error showed that between 1/4″ (.635cm) and 1/3″ (.846 cm) is the Sweet Spot (see what I did there?) for Sweet Potato Dog Chew thickness.
+When I was experimenting with how to make these sweet potato dog chews, my Trial and error showed that between 1/4″ (.635cm) and 1/3″ (.846 cm) is the Sweet Spot (see what I did there?) for Sweet Potato Dog Chew thickness.

 Check your sweet potato chews after the shorter time period.
 Bear in the mind, the dryer (crunchier) they are, the longer that you can store them at room temperature.